 Abstract: The inner-city riots of 1980s Britain provoked an important set of debates in the progressive criminological literature about police accountability and the policing of racial minorities.
 The strategy employed by the left realism school made use of the local crime survey in order to gather data on crime and policing practices that were used in public forum to make police accountable.

 Martin D. Schwartz, Walter S. DeKeseredy, Journal Crime, Law and Social Change

-Abstract Although there is an already large British literature both supporting and attacking left realism, and a growing North American interest on the subject among criminologists, there has been surprisingly little written which attempts to locate both the strengths and weaknesses of the left realist position on crime control.
+Abstract Although there is an already large British literature both supporting and attacking left realism, and a growing North American interest on the subject among criminologists, there has been surprisingly little written which attempts to locate both the strengths and weaknesses of the left realism's position on crime control.
 Perhaps the place where the left realists may be weakest is in response to a feminist critique.
 Actually, it is not only left realism but the socialist left in general which has been unsuccessful in providing adequate responses to the issues brought forth by feminists.
 This paper attempts to locate the position of left realism within the left criminology debate, and to find its strong and weak points.